changhaonan/StarHub/README.md

 ### TODO

+- [ ] Implement the descriptor replacement.
-- [ ] Need to further fasten the performance when stay still
+- [ ] Improve the wrapping for keypoints

 ## Problem